Skip to content

 Wellness peer session — illustrative.

 Picture a veteran — call her Maria — who left active duty two decades ago and spent the years since doing what a lot of veterans do, which is mostly fine, mostly.
-The wellness group at the Crownsville chapter isn't pitched to her as therapy.
+The wellness group at the Crownsville HQ isn't pitched to her as therapy.
 It's pitched as Tuesday mornings.

 Nobody asks her to share her feelings.
 The group trains, walks, drinks coffee.
 Eventually, the talking starts on its own — that's by design.